‘Avengers: Endgame’ After-Credits Scene: Here’s Where Fans Can Find Closure For End Of The Infinity Saga

 There may not be an after-credits scene in Avengers: Endgame, but fans of the series will still have a chance to find closure for the end of what is known as the Infinity Saga.

-Fans of the Marvel Cinematic Universe have come to expect the after-credits scene, which is a short bit tucked after the credits roll or sometimes after they are all done rolling.
-The movie series actually created its own formula of addition two full scenes, one that adds a bit of levity and another that introduces an important plot line or character that will be picked up in a subsequent installment of the series.
+Fans of the Marvel Cinematic Universe have come to expect the after-credits scene, which is a short bit tucked into the credits, or sometimes after they are all done rolling.
+The movie series actually created its own formula of adding two full scenes, one that adds a bit of levity and another that introduces an important plot line or character that will be picked up in a subsequent installment of the series.

-While Avengers: Endgame will not have a traditional after-credits scene (a previous report from The Inquisitr laid out the short extra audio piece that fans will find if they wait until the end, and exactly what it means), it is actually not the end of the 22-movie series known as the Infinity Saga.
+While Avengers: Endgame will not have a traditional after-credits scene — a previous report from The Inquisitr laid out the short extra audio piece that fans will find if they wait until the end, and exactly what it means — it is actually not the end of the 22-movie series known as the Infinity Saga.
 The series of Marvel movies have all been building toward the final confrontation with Thanos that many believe will bring an end to some of the best-known Avengers.

 As Gamespot noted, this has been called “Phase 3” of the Marvel Cinematic Universe, a series that included a number of interconnected movies and after-credits scenes that worked to tie them together.
 Many are wondering what will come in the next phase and there was hope that the after-credits scene of Avengers: Endgame would spell that out.